PinewoodPip/epip/docs/index.md

 # Epip Encounters

-Epip Encounters is an add-on mod for [Epic Encounters 2](https://docs.google.com/document/d/1du5jE2dyDE4B4-Za0wolfe50ReeKXqkqdgG5FvAwKTo/edit#) which introduces numerous Quality of Life changes as well as UI improvements.
+Epip Encounters is a UI and QoL mod targeting [Epic Encounters 2](https://docs.google.com/document/d/1du5jE2dyDE4B4-Za0wolfe50ReeKXqkqdgG5FvAwKTo/edit#), though it may also be used without it.

 ## Download